Open Access Thesis

 Results of this study indicate that participants engaged in a number of supportive social relationships which positively affected their breastfeeding experiences.
 Women in the study perceived romantic partners, breastfeeding peer counselors, and hospital-based lactation consultants to me most supportive during breastfeeding.
 Additionally, women received support from female relatives and friends, and online breastfeeding support groups.
 Participants found emotional, informational, and instrumental support to be most essential to breastfeeding success.

 Littleton, Kanika, "What Matters Most?
 An Examination Of Breastfeeding Support For African American Mothers" (2013).
 Wayne State University Theses.
-Paper 235.
+235.